runtimeverification/verified-smart-contracts/erc20/vyper/README.md

 * [vyper-erc20-spec.ini](vyper-erc20-spec.ini)

 The specification is written in [eDSL], a domain-specific language for EVM specifications, whose good understanding is required in order to understand any of our EVM-level specification well.
 Refer to [resources] for background on our technology.
 The above file provides the [eDSL] specification template parameters, the full K reachability logic specification being automatically derived from a specification template by instantiating it with the template parameters.

-The following command generates the full specification:
+Run the following command in the root directory of this repository, and it will generate the full specification under the directory `specs/vyper-erc20`:

 ```
-$ /path/to/this/repo/scripts/gen-spec.py spec-tmpl.k vyper-erc20-spec.ini > vyper-erc20-spec.k
+$ make vyper-erc20
 ```

 #### Reproducing Proofs